Beauty and the Beast More Enchanted Than Accursed

 NOT RECOMMENDED FOR: Haters of musicals, those who don't like fairy tales, and viewers who will be so offended by a gay(ish) character they won't be able to see anything else.

-Beauty and the Beast, directed by Bill Condon, opens in theaters March 17, 2017.
+Beauty and the Beast, directed by Bill Condon, opened in theaters March 17, 2017; available for home viewing June 6, 2017.
 It runs 129 minutes and stars Emma Watson, Dan Stevens, Luke Evans, Josh Gad, Ewan McGregor, Ian McKellen, Stanley Tucci, Emma Thompson, Gugu Mbatha-Raw and Kevin Kline.
 Watch the trailer for Beauty and the Beast here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).